 Insurance companies use algorithms to estimate risk and determine how much they will charge their drivers.
 The drivers assign three risk levels: preferred, standard, and non-standard auto insurance.

-Preferred and standard drivers are low to medium risk and generally have no trouble getting an insurance policy.
-These drivers might have a few traffic violations, but overall, their driving record is pretty clean.
+Preferred and standard drivers are low- to medium-risk and generally have no trouble getting an insurance policy.
+These drivers might have a few traffic violations, but their driving record is pretty clean overall.

-A non-standard auto insurance policy is a policy available for the riskiest of drivers.
+A non-standard auto insurance policy is available for the riskiest drivers.
 Because of their risk, auto insurance providers jack up their rates if they offer them a policy.
-If you have several traffic violations, especially within a short period or significant violations, you might need to find a non-standard policy.
+If you have several traffic violations, especially within a short period of significant violations, you might need to find a non-standard policy.

 Who needs non-standard auto insurance?

 - DUI or DWI: This primary traffic offense immediately puts you in the high-risk category.
-Multiple of these offenses guarantee as much.
+Multiple of these offenses guarantees as much.

 - New drivers: Young drivers and others who might be hitting the road for the first time might be labeled high-risk.
 Keeping a clean record for a year or two will push you down into the other two categories.